 All accidents, incidents or near misses must be reported to the PPCA Committee using the incident report form in the Club Operating Policy.
-Details of any incident which results in injury requiring hospital attendance / treatment will also be passed to British Canoeing for their records on sports injuries and to form a record for the insurance company in case of any resulting claim.
+Details of any incident which results in injury requiring hospital attendance / treatment will also be passed to Paddle UK for their records on sports injuries and to form a record for the insurance company in case of any resulting claim.

-LIST ALL ACTIVITIES BEING UNDERTAKEN DURING THE TRIP LIST ALL POTENTIAL HAZARDS IN COMPLETING THE ACTIVITY ME PRE CONTROL MEASURES RISK SCORE (High, Medium, Low) LIST ALL EXISTING PREVENTATIVE MEASURES & INCLUDE ALL NEW PREVENTATIVE MEASURES THAT HAVE BEEN IDENTIFIED, THAT COULD BE IMPLEMENTED TO REDUCE THE RISK TO AS LOW AS REASONABLE PRACTICABLE POST CONTROL MEASURES RISK SCORE (High, Medium, Low) RISK NAME PERSON RESPONSIBLE FOR THE ACTION OR ACTIVITY ACTIVITY HAZARD н м L CONTROL MEASURES н м L ACCOUNTABILITY Moving club kayaks from the Mountbatten Storage sheds to vehicles Muscle strain/injury to the person(s) moving the kayak to kayak weight/shape.
-Collision with other members/members of the public/other users of Mountbatten club causing personal injuries.
-Collision with vehicle/trailer causing personal injuries.
-Personal injury due to kayaks/equipment toppling over within the sheds. М Manual handling technique's/lifting etiquette taught from first club kayak lesson.
+LIST ALL ACTIVITIES BEING UNDERTAKEN DURING THE TRIP LIST ALL POTENTIAL HAZARDS IN COMPLETING THE ACTIVITY ME CONTR ASURE K SCOI Medium S RE LIST ALL EXISTING PREVENTATIVE MEASURES & INCLUDE ALL NEW PREVENTATIVE MEASURES THAT HAVE BEEN IDENTIFIED, THAT COULD BE IMPLEMENTED TO REDUCE THE RISK TO AS LOW AS REASONABLE PRACTICABLE MEA POST CONTROL MEASURES RISK SCORE (High, Medium, Low) MEASURES RISK SCORE NAME PERSON RESPONSIBLE FOR THE ACTION OR ACTIVITY ACTIVITY HAZARD н М L CONTROL MEASURES н М L ACCOUNTABILITY Moving club kayaks from the Mountbatten Storage sheds to vehicles (1) Muscle strain/injury to the person(s) moving the kayak to kayak weight/shape.
+(2) Collision with other members/members of the public/other users of Mountbatten club causing personal injuries.
+(3) Collision with vehicle/trailer causing personal injuries.
+(4) Personal injury due to kayaks/equipment toppling over within the sheds. М (1) Manual handling technique's/lifting etiquette taught from first club kayak lesson.
 Boats to be moved around by 2 people if required.
 Consideration of environmental conditions, e.g. wind whilst carrying kayaks.
 Adults/coaches to supervise young/vulnerable persons.
-Young person's/beginners taught from first club kayak lesson to be aware of their surroundings and other persons in the area.
+(2) Young person's/beginners taught from first club kayak lesson to be aware of their surroundings and other persons in the area.
 Adults/coaches to supervise young/vulnerable persons.
-Members made aware of dive boat trailer movements and vehicles coming in and out of the courtyard area.
+(3) Members made aware of dive boat trailer movements and vehicles coming in and out of the courtyard area.
 Move boats and equipment out of the courtyard area as soon as practicable.
 Do not block access for other courtyard users.
-Ensure securing straps are in place on boat trailer and vertical storage bays after use.
-L Individual Paddler Transporting club kayaks by vehicle to the rendezvous point Kayak not secured correctly to the vehicle causing a danger to other road users Н Members shown how to stow kayaks on a vehicle roof using appropriate roof bars and straps during training sessions.
-Ropes and straps can work loose.
+(4) Ensure securing straps are in place on boat trailer and vertical storage bays after use.
+L Individual Paddler Transporting club kayaks by vehicle to the rendezvous point Kayak not secured correctly to the vehicle causing a danger to other road users н (1) Members shown how to stow kayaks on a vehicle roof using appropriate roof bars and straps during training sessions.
+(2) Ropes and straps can work loose.
 Stop regularly to check them.
-The driver of the vehicle should satisfy himself that the kayak(s) are secure before driving away.
+(3) The driver of the vehicle should satisfy himself that the kayak(s) are secure before driving away.
 L Vehicle Driver